lkuper/CSE232-2020-10/course-overview.md

 In addition to standard expectations like "attend class" and "never plagiarize", I have the following expectations of all students who take this course.
 (This list of expectations is based on those used by [David Evans](http://www.cs.virginia.edu/~evans/) in his courses at the University of Virginia.)

-  * **I will do what I can to help my fellow classmates learn.**  This means that when other students ask me for help understanding a concept or carrying out a task, I will attempt to provide it.
-I will help them improve their work by looking at it and discussing what I think is good or bad about it, but will never do any part of their work for them.
+  * **I will do what I can to help my fellow classmates learn.**  This means that when other students ask me for help understanding a concept or carrying out a task, I will attempt to provide help.
+I may help by talking with them, asking questions about what they have tried so far, and discussing what I think is good or bad about it, but not by doing any part of their work for them.
 I will try to teach them what they need to know to successfully carry out the work themselves.

   * **I will ask for help.** I will make a reasonable effort to do things on my own first, but will ask my classmates or the instructor for help before getting too frustrated.
 There are many ways to ask for help, including office hours and Slack.

   * **I will provide useful feedback.**  I realize that I have a crucial role to play in helping the instructor to improve the course.
 I will not wait until the end of the course to make the instrctor aware of any problems.
-I will give feedback when asked, and I will fill out all requested surveys honestly and thoroughly.
+I will give feedback when requested, and I will fill out course surveys and evaluations honestly and thoroughly.

 ## A note on accessibility